paezha/Reproducible-Research-Workflow/README.md

 experienced researchers who would like to update their workflow to comply with reproducibility criteria.

-The course will cover the following topics:
+The course covers the following topics:

 1)  Fundamentals of reproducible research
 2)  Basic tools for implementing a reproducible research workflow:
-    GitHub and R
+    GitHub and `R`
 3)  Data Management Plans
 4)  Creating basic units of shareable code
 5)  Documenting the process of doing research